catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 Please wait until the status changes to ``CREATE_COMPLETE`` to proceed.

-The kubectl command-line tool uses kubeconfig files to determine how to coonect to the APIs of the Kubernetes cluster.
+The kubectl command-line tool uses kubeconfig files to determine how to connect to the APIs of the Kubernetes cluster.

 Getting the cluster config